gnoverse/awesome-gno/gno.land.faqs.md

 ## Why did we choose go?

-Go, apart from being a super simple and easy to learn language, it has some nice features that fit really well on the smart-contracts world:
+Go, apart from being a super simple and easy-to-learn language, it has some nice features that fit really well on the smart-contracts world:
-    - All libraries, packages and app code is intended to be public.
+    - All libraries, packages, and app code are intended to be public.
-    - Because everything is public, import a package is easy and straightforward.
+    - Because everything is public, importing a package is easy and straightforward.
     - Go tooling is really good.

 ### How are we going to manage the blockchain size?

 This is something still in development, but one of the main ideas is to have several blockchains talking with each other through IBC protocol.

-### How is planning the company behind gno.land to make money?
+### How is the company behind gno.land planning to make money?

-25% of genesis tokens will be owned by the company.
+25% of Genesis tokens will be owned by the company.
 That will encourage us to keep evolving and improving the ecosystem making it more valuable for the users.
 Also, we will create some packages and Realms that will be monetized thanks to Proof of Contribution.

 ### What is the difference between other smart contract solutions, like solidity?